-Milan can be called a capital of shopping and the gathering point of leading design companies.
-Still it has not only expensive apparel and prices but also an amazing architectural heritage, which is one of the must-do in this beautiful Italian city.
-Let Best design guides represent you 5 main architectural objects you shouldn’t miss while your visit in Milan.
+5 Must-see architectural wonders in Milan ⇒ Milan can be called the capital of shopping and the gathering point of leading design companies.
+Still, it has not only expensive apparel and prices but also an amazing architectural heritage, which is one of the must-do in this beautiful Italian city.
+Let Best design guides represent you 5 main architectural objects you shouldn’t miss while your visit to Milan.

 Want to see ceilings painted by Leonardo da Vinci or looking for the best spot for museums?
 Castello Sforzesco is right what you were looking for.
 It is a castle which construction began in the 14th century but over the succeeding generations of the Sforza family, I suffered major reconstruction and modifications.
 Although now it is the same as the times it was first built and became a one-stop-shop for museums and art galleries.

 It is hard not to know anything about Duomo di Milano, because it is the fourth largest cathedral in the world.
 Even though it was started in 14th century, the final touches were made during the reign of Napoleon.
 Through the centuries this church has been the scene of countless social cultural and religious events.
 The height of this cathedral is 182.5 meters from the ground and now it is one of the most popular tourist attractions in Milan.

 This basilica is one of the oldest structure in the city of Milan, it was built in 387 AD by Saint Ambrose.
 What is more so special about this place?
 It has an atrium which is almost as large as the church itself.
 Moreover there you can find Romanesque carved capitals, carved sarcophagi as well overwhelming medieval art.